D and DR Divisional Instructions

 Telephonic Appearance for Hearings

 Telephonic appearance is allowed for hearings based on the reason for the request.
-All motions for telephonic appearance should be filed timely with the Clerk with a copy sent to opposing counsel and the Judge's office, along with a proposed order.
+All motions for telephonic appearance should be filed timely with a copy sent to opposing counsel.

 • ALL ORDERS MUST BE RECEIVED IN "WORD FORMAT" ONLY**

-• All orders must state a mailing and email address for each party for service.
+• All orders must state a mailing and/or email address for each party for service.

 Pursuant to Administrative Order 2.306 all parties' names and addresses must be included on all orders and/or judgments.

-In addition, pursuant to Administrative Order 3.204the title of every order or judgment submitted shall contain the subject matter.
+Pursuant to Administrative Order 3.204 the title of every order or judgment submitted shall contain the subject matter.
 No order or judgment shall contain a signature page that does not include a portion of the text of the order or judgment.

 NOTE: Pursuant to Rule of Judicial Administration 2.520, court documents must have at least a 1 inch margin, be in 12 point ADA accessible font, and the pages must be consecutively numbered.